MNBrod/Compstyler/README.md

    on page render (eg <src website.com/key_here />). that server then serves an appropriate stylesheet using the method outlined above -webpack plugin

+TODOS:

+1.make a file parser that takes an HTML or React file, and can find all tags, ids, and classes in the entire file, and return them in a list 2.make a file parser that takes a css file and a list of tags/ids/classes and return a list of the relevant style elements
+3.make a file writer that takes a list of styles and saves them in a file, in some order. then that file is exported to a predefined location